yangjiang3973/learn-vue/dev-diary.md

 1. Q: why use so many closures when compile to links?

-2. TODO: in compile, still use 3 stages but not use closures to create link for more directives and other features.
+2. (DONE) in compile, still use 3 stages but not use closures to create link for more directives and other features.

 so maybe can understand why vue uses this way.